Sheep and Goat; Zhao Mengfu (1254–1322); China, Yuan dynasty, ca. 1300; ink on paper; Purchase, F1931.4

 From Bollywood to bindi, our Inspired by India family celebration had something for everyone.
 The day’s events are almost over, but Bollywood film Mugal-e-Azam starts at 5:30.

 Kathak dancer Prachi Dalal.

 Prachi Dalal performs in a program of traditional kathak dance.
-These include stories from the temple traditions of storytelling, courtly customs, and royal challenges as well as songs of mysticism, devotion, passion, and play.
+These include stories from the temple traditions of storytelling, courtly customs, and royal challenges as well as songs of mysticism, devotion, passion, and play (by leoncio).
 The next (and final) performance begins at 3pm in the Meyer Auditorium.

 In honor of Inspired by India and Worlds within Worlds, Nirupama Rao, the Ambassador of India to the United States, leads a traditional lamplighting ceremony as an auspicious start to this family festival.”India is not easy to embrace in a moment,” she told the overflowing crowds, “You need a lifetime.”
 Today, I’m sure, is a good place to start…